mebn/DD2480/assignment2/README.md

 ```
 cargo build --message-fmt json
 ```

 The compilation has been unit-tested as part of the tests in the "tests" module in the "ci.rs" file.

+For more details see the source code.

 ## P2 How test execution has been implemented
 Test execution has been implemented using the Command struct, which runs
 ```
 cargo test --verbose
 ```

 The test execution has been unit-tested as part of the tests in the "tests" module in the "ci.rs" file.

+For more details see the source code.

 ## P3 How notification has been implemented
 Notification has been implemented by setting the commit status of the repository as either "failing" or "success" for each commit.
 It is not currently unit tested but is instead testing manually with integration tests.

+For more details see the source code.

 ## Statement of contributions